Search

 The Government of Alberta response acknowledges the impacts of provincial recreation areas on neighboring municipalities yet does not provide a subsequent plan or approach to consider how such municipalities can be better supported.
 The examples provided in the government response are linked to specific provincial responsibilities within the recreation areas themselves, or special, one-time capital-focused partnerships with municipalities which (while appreciated) are not relevant to the intent of the resolution.

-RMA staff met with several municipalities bordering major provincial parks to discuss the importance of offsetting costs of public land camping passes for neighbouring municipalities.
+In 2023, RMA staff met with several municipalities bordering major provincial parks to discuss the importance of offsetting costs of public land camping passes for neighbouring municipalities.
 The key reasons for this ask are that although public lands camping is under provincial jurisdiction, the neighbouring municipality is still obligated to provide emergency assistance within the camping areas.
-Further, the increase in camping increases the need for other services within the municipality, such as waste management, parking lots, road maintenance, and general support for people passing through.
-These services are not only essential, but promote the area as a safe and well-maintained place to visit and experience.
+Additionally, municipalities that incur related costs and even provide services within public lands have no specialized tool or fund to off-set these costs.
+The increase in camping increases the need for other services within the municipality, such as waste management, parking lots, road maintenance, and general support for people passing through which are not only essential, but promote the area as a safe and well-maintained place to visit and experience.
 These services are also expensive and require adequate compensation, especially if the camping pass is already implemented.

 This resolution is assigned a status of Intent Not Met and RMA will continue to advocate on this issue.